 Kyle had the opportunity to get a loan of a 2021 Mustang Mach-E California Route 1 Edition and conduct the 70-mph range test in rural Colorado.
 The California Route 1 Edition is the longest-range version of the Mustang Mach-E available.
 It's rear-wheel-drive and equipped with range-friendly 18" wheels with aero covers.
 It has the 98.8 kWh extended-range battery pack and can go 0-60 in the mid-6 second range.

-2021 Ford Mustang Mach-E AWD Extended Range First Edition
+2023 Ford Mustang Mach-E AWD Premium Extended Range: 285 Miles

 - Real-world Highway Range: 285 miles

 The Mustang Mach-E is offered in a variety of configurations, many with different EPA range ratings.
-For our range test, we were able to secure a Launch Edition Mach-E, which comes in all-wheel drive and includes the 98.8 kWh extended range battery pack.
+For our range test, we were able to secure a Mustang Mach-E Premium, which comes in all-wheel-drive and had the 98.8 kWh extended-range battery pack option.
 The Standard Range battery pack is considerably smaller and has a total capacity of 75.7 kWh.

-The combined EPA range rating for the version we tested is 270 miles per charge, and its highway range rating is 249.2 miles.
-We drove past the highway range rating, then past the combined range rating, and finished up with an impressive 285 miles and a 3.3 mi/kWh efficiency rating (18.78 kWh/100 km).
+The combined EPA range rating for the version we tested is 290 miles per charge, and its highway range rating is 268 miles.
+We drove past the highway range rating, but couldn't quite reach the combined EPA range rating and finished up with an impressive 285 miles and a 3.1 mi/kWh efficiency rating (18.78 kWh/100 km).

 - Real-world Highway Range: 277.9 miles